A hidden parking sign cannot be obeyed

 The next day Betty drove her granddaughter to school.
-She parked her car in a vacant parking space, walked the entire block to make sure she parked legally, read every parking sign that was visible on the street, and walked her granddaughter into school.
-Betty paid her respects to the teacher, remained with her granddaughter for about 5 minutes, and returned to her car.
+She parked her car in a vacant parking space, walked the entire block to make sure she parked legally, read every parking sign on the street, and walked her granddaughter into school.

 The orange invitation to an NYC fundraiser